Neron (character): Underworld Unleashed

 Neron's first appearance to Earth's supervillains and superheroes occurs during the Underworld Unleashed crossover event, when he plots to take over Earth by fulfilling the greatest desires of dozens of supervillains and superheroes in exchange for their souls.
-When attempting to tempt Green Lantern V (Kyle Rayner), he offers to bring back from the dead Rayner's girlfriend, Alexandra deWitt; similarly he offers to bring Robin II (Jason Peter Todd) back from the dead for the Batman and to bring the Flash II (Bartholomew Henry "Barry" Allen) back from the dead for the Flash III (Wallace Rudolph "Wally" West II).

-He tricks five members of the Flash's Rogues Gallery (Captain Boomerang, Captain Cold, Heat Wave, the Mirror Master III (Evan McCulloch) and the Weather Wizard) into causing a series of explosions in five separate places that kills all of them in green fire.
-When seen from the sky, the flames from the five explosions resemble the points of a pentagram and the symbol, combined with the deaths of the five Rogues Gallery members, creates a gateway which enables Neron to travel to Earth and to corrupt humanity.
+He tricks five members of the Rogues (Captain Boomerang, Captain Cold, Heat Wave, Mirror Master, and Weather Wizard) into causing a series of explosions in five separate places which kills all of them in green fire.
+When seen from the sky, the flames resemble the points of a pentagram and the symbol, combined with the deaths of the five Rogues, creates a gateway which enables Neron to travel to Earth.
 Many supervillains and superheroes are either approached directly with deals for their souls or sent carved black candles which, when lit, either summon Neron to them directly for them to make a deal or bring them to Hell, where they then meet him and are offered a deal.
 About 50 supervillains have their greatest desires fulfilled as a result.

-Ultimately, Neron is scheming to take over Earth and to obtain a "pure soul" that he can corrupt.
+Ultimately, Neron is scheming to take over Earth and to obtain a "pure soul" which he can corrupt.
 Initially, everyone assumes that this refers to Superman's soul, but he actually seeks the soul of Captain Marvel.
-In the end, he is defeated by the Trickster (Giovanni Giuseppe a.k.a.
-James Montgomery Jesse) and the most powerful members of Justice League America, including Captain Marvel, though not before causing mass chaos and worldwide destruction, killing the alien tyrant Mongul I with his bare hands and sending away unharmed a large number of supervillains who had rejected his offer.
+In the end, he is defeated by the Trickster and the most powerful members of Justice League America, including Captain Marvel, though not before causing mass chaos and worldwide destruction.
 Captain Marvel makes a deal with Neron to release Earth and all of his fellow superheroes in exchange for his soul and nothing else.
-Neron accepts and tries to take Captain Marvel's soul, but as the deal was made for purely selfless reasons, the soul is too pure for him to touch; Neron, however, still had to honor his side of the deal by his very nature, and rejecting the deal led to the undoing of most of his other deals (although a few villains would retain their enhanced powers and details such as the death of Blue Devil's friend Marla remained despite the deals ending).
+Neron accepts and tries to take Captain Marvel's soul, but as the deal was made for purely selfless reasons, the soul is too pure for him to touch; Neron, however, still had to honor his side of the deal by his very nature, and rejecting the deal led to the undoing of most of his other deals.